Background on the Governor’s Indian Health Advisory Council

 The Washington Indian Health Care Improvement Act (WIHCIA) was developed to resolve these legislative issues.
 This is also part of a three-year plan (insert link to 3-year plan) to improve the Medicaid Fee for Services system that has been adversely impacted by the changes made to the Washington State Medicaid Program through waivers and use of managed care entities and to enhance the 100% FMAP savings in the state

-Proviso in the 2019 budget funds $200,000 to the Washington State Health Care authority to further develop how these issues will be addressed.
+A proviso in the 2019 budget funds $200,000 to the Washington State Health Care Authority to further develop how these issues will be addressed.
 The proviso includes the convening of the Governor’s Indian Health Advisory Council.
 Council membership consists of:

 - Tribal Liaison from the Health Care Authority (HCA), Department of Children, Youth and Families (DCYF); Department of Commerce; Department of Corrections; Department of Health (DOH); Department of Social and Health Services (DSHS); Office of the Insurance Commissioner (OIC); Office of the Superintendent of Public Instruction (OSPI); and Washington Health Benefit Exchange (WAHBE);

 - CEO of the Indian Health Service Portland area office and each service unit in Washington state or his or her designee;

 - CEO of each Urban Indian Health Program (UIHP) in Washington state or his or her designee who may be the urban Indian health program’s American Indian health commission for Washington state delegate;

 - Executive Director of AIHC or his or her designee;

 - Executive Director of the Northwest Portland Area Indian Health Board (NPAIHB) or his or her designee;